gt-cs3220/gt-cs3220.github.io/labday1.md

 **Note**: Lab day #1 is intentionally designed for short tasks.
 If you complete lab day #1 tasks, we strongly recommend to start Lab day #2 tasks.

-we won't grade the correctness of tasks.
+We won't grade the correctness of tasks in labday#1.
 However, we strongly encourage you to complete tasks and ask TAs/instructors during the lab day lecture hours if you face any problems.